deerfarce/ChozoBot/README.md

 I'll get around to writing this readme properly, but:

 Copy the config.example.js file and name it config.js.
-If you're providing a room parameter to the bot, name it config.roomname.js instead.
+If you're providing a room parameter to the bot (see below), name it config-roomname.js instead.

 Read through the configuration file and carefully make sure everything is set just right.